kdeldycke/kevin-deldycke-blog/content/posts/how-to-import-a-maildir-folder-to-kmail.md

 ![kmail-no-sub-folders.png](/uploads/2007/kmail-no-sub-folders.png)

-It looks good but it's not: there is no sub-folders !
+It looks good but it's not: there is no sub-folders!

 After some googling, I found what was wrong: my `~/Maildir` folder is not a Maildir, but a [Maildir++](http://www.inter7.com/courierimap/README.maildirquota.html) folder.
 This kind of folder is handle by popular IMAP [MTA](http://en.wikipedia.org/wiki/Mail_transfer_agent) like [qmail](http://cr.yp.to/qmail.html), [Dovecot](http://www.dovecot.org) and [courier-imap](http://www.courier-mta.org) (which was used on the mail server where my `~/Maildir` come from).
 There is some advantages of using the "`++`" flavor of Maildir over the classic one, like quotas and sub-folders.
 Unfortunately [Kmail is not able to read the Maildir++ folder structure](http://groups.google.com/group/comp.windows.x.kde/browse_thread/thread/1c74818b4175b3ec#487b5c78311a07c7).